thuml/Large-Time-Series-Model/README.md

 </p>

-## Zero-Shot Forecasting
+## Quickstart

-We provide the checkpoint to make predictions without training samples.
-See our [HuggingFace Repo](https://huggingface.co/thuml/timer-base-84m) for more information.
+We provide the out-of-the-box models to make predictions without training.
+See our [HuggingFace](https://huggingface.co/collections/thuml/time-series-foundation-models-67c80ace73299239b651d954) for more information.

-> Example
+> Example of Timer (Zero-Shot Forecasting)

 ```
 import torch